-1. Weigh all ingredients into the mixing bowl and mix 3 mins/90°/speed 2. check that everything has melted, scrape down the sides on the the bowl if not continue for another 1 – 2 mins/50°/speed 2, depending on how melted it is.
+1. Weigh all ingredients into the mixing bowl and mix 3 mins/60°/speed 2. check that everything has melted, scrape down the sides on the the bowl and continue to step 2, if not completely melted, continue for another 1 – 2 mins/50°/speed 2, so it is completely smooth.

 Conventional method heat cream and and pour over chocolate and butter, stir until melted and then whisk until well combined and thickened.